What's on at PEC

 Industry thought leaders

-PEC saw speakers from leading experts representing the whole aviation industry from Airbus, Boeing, Panasonic Avionics, Heathrow Airport, Diehl Aviation, Inmarsat, Safran, BlueBox Aviation and the International Air Transport Association (IATA) with Q&As following each session.
+PEC has hosted speakers from leading experts representing the whole aviation industry from Teague, Lift Aero Design, Flying Disabled, Boeing, Collins Aerospace and more with Q&As following each session.

 If you want to represent your company, why not attend Passenger Experience Conference as a speaker?